Cheesenose/notes-hsc-chemistry/year-12/module-7/polymers.rst

     Past the elastic limit, they plastically (i.e. permanently) deform to a different shape and eventually break at their tensile strength.
     What perhaps a better description for "elastic" would be "stiff", and this is expressed through the modulus of elasticity (Young's Modulus) - stress over %elongation.

-    Highly elastic materials will retain their elasticity even with large amounts of force applied to them (elastomers plastically deform after a certain amount of force).
-    For example, natural rubber (an elastomer) has a modulus of elasticity of ~0.1GPa, whilst nylon 6,6 has a modulus of elasticity of ~3GPa - nearly 30x more.

 .. note::
     A good resource on polymers is `this book from libretexts <https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Book%3A_Basic_Principles_of_Organic_Chemistry_(Roberts_and_Caserio)/29%3A_Polymers>`_.